 Dismissing additional costs

-Many RVers find out a little too late that they cannot really afford their campers because owning one, even when not in use, leads to perpetual expenses.
+Many RVers find out too late that they cannot afford their campers because owning one, even when unused, leads to perpetual expenses.

 Although buying a brand-new RV will significantly reduce your maintenance cost for the first few years, you should consider the cost you will likely incur to modify and furnish the interior to suit your unique needs.

-Other expenses include gas, campsite fee, insurance, and even storage space if you don’t have the facility in your home to accommodate it.
+Other expenses include gas, campsite fees, insurance, and even storage space if your home doesn’t have the facility to accommodate it.

 Shying away from negotiating

-Only very few emotions surpass customers’ sinking feeling when they discover that they could have gotten their latest purchase at a much fairer deal.
-But this will always be the lot of RVers that do not hone their negotiating skill.
+Few emotions surpass customers’ sinking feelings when they discover they could have gotten their latest purchase at a much fairer deal.
+But this will always be the lot of RVers who do not hone their negotiating skills.

 Do not be embarrassed to admit to the dealer that you are actively shopping around and will be settling for the most favorable option.

-Also, you’ll be a lot less self-conscious about negotiating once you realize that dealers are out to take as much from you as they possibly can, so you owe it to yourself to look out for your best interest too.
+Also, you’ll be much less self-conscious about negotiating once you realize that dealers are out to take as much from you as possible, so you owe it to yourself to look out for your best interest, too.

 Financing with a bad credit score

-Poor credit scores make it extremely difficult for RVers to get a good loan, and they often end up paying as much as more than double the initial price of the camper in interest.
+Poor credit scores make it extremely difficult for RVers to get a good loan, and they often end up paying as much as more than double the camper’s initial price in interest.

-If you’ve been looking to buy a camper and your credit score is all but impressive, then your best bet would be to hold off on the purchase for a while.
-In the meantime, you should work on boosting your credit score by putting your finances in order.
+If you’ve been looking to buy a camper and your credit score is impressive, your best bet is to hold off on the purchase for a while.
+In the meantime, you should improve your credit score by keeping your finances in order.

 This wait of a few weeks/months can mean a huge difference between a satisfactory purchase and one you will regret and be stuck with while paying outrageous interest for years.